Q: What is the relationship between the LCBO and the Government of

 involvement and fundraising

-- Maximize returns to the people of Ontario
+- To maximize returns to the people of Ontario by generating a total

-- Further improve collaborative planning with stakeholders and
+collaborative planning with internal and external stakeholders and trade

 Q: Is the LCBO the largest purchaser of beverage alcohol in the world?